gango-anan/databases-sql/README.md

-# databases-sql
+# DATABASES - SQL
-This repository contains a sql script of the basic sql commands
+This repository contains sql script with basic queries which demonstrate the use of
+- SELECT
+- JOIN
+- SUM()
+- COUNT()
+- NULL
+- And the most commonly used cluases such as ORDER BY, SORT BY, and WHERE.